(photo courtesy of Justin Shaffer)

 I've created two personal projects that I continue to work on — LookItsMonochrome & LookItsHeroes.
 The Monochrome project started with a group of friends with whom I photographed to fund a project to photograph my grandfather's VFW post in Ohio.
 Over the course of about two weeks, I had nearly 80 people sit in front of my camera and eventually funded the project at the VFW post in Ohio, meeting the heroic veterans who all served during every theater of war dating back to WWII.
 That was the beginning of LookItsHeroes for me and it was a memorable experience that I continue to expand upon to this day.

-I specialize in documentary & fashion portraiture and currently live in Brooklyn, NY.
-I have an obsession with donuts and will probably invite you out for one (or six) when we hang out in New York so be ready.
+I'm a founding member of All Streets Studios, a creative agency launching in Spring 2018 that is based in New York.
+I specialize in documentary & fashion portraiture and have an obsession with donuts.
 I'm available for international and local assignments so shoot me an email and let's tell stories together!